 Steps

 I boil the anelletti for 5 minutes and cool them in cold water to stop the cooking.
-I prepare the grated parmesan and cut the caciocavallo cheese into small pieces.
+I prepare the grated parmesan and cut the caciocavallo into small pieces.

 When everything is ready, I assemble the ingredients.